chevere/xr-docs/configuration/exception-handling.md

 xrDebug provides a throwable handler can hook or replace your existing exception handler logic.

 ::: tip ThrowableHandler
 Check our [ThrowableHandler](https://chevere.org/packages/throwable-handler.html) package for more into exception & error handling for PHP software.
-The `chevere/throwable-handler` package is included with xrDebug.
+The `chevere/throwable-handler` package is included with `chevere/xr`.
 :::

 ## Register xrDebug handler